Royal Oak golf course

 How to score better at Royal Oak

 Prioritise finding the correct side of the fairway to ensure an unobstructed line of sight into the greens.
 Position is more important than distance here, as the overhanging branches of the oak trees can penalise errant tee shots even if they remain in play.
-Course management and positioning are key factors in scoring well here.
-This is not a course where distance gives you an advantage.
-Most golfers would score better by focusing on control and positioning.

 How Royal Oak should actually be played